pigmej/aisanity/README.md

 # Aisanity

-A devcontainer wrapper for sandboxed Claude Code CLI and happy-coder development environments.
+A devcontainer wrapper for sandboxed development environments.

 ## Installation